RelationalFabric/howard/docs/adrs/0006-fast-object-hashing-composition-function.md

 Proposed

 ## Context
-- Howard needs deterministic, high-performance object hashing to support incremental reasoning about structural equality.
+- Howard needs deterministic, high-performance object hashing to support incremental reasoning about structural equality and eliminate the **Logical Tax** (the computational cost of proving claims at runtime).
 - Running a full serialization pass on every hash request is too expensive for large or frequently-mutated objects.
 - We control the runtime environment (Node ≥ 20) and can observe a stable per-object identifier plus a canonical mapping from property keys to precomputed value hashes.
 - Hash invalidation for a single property key is already available; the missing piece is specifying how we compose per-key hashes into an object hash and how we keep the structure correct.
+- **Structure-Awareness Problem**: The hashing system must work across different data structures (POJOs, Maps, Immutable structures) without being coupled to container types.
+This requires structure-independent property access using Canon's protocol system (e.g., `PAssoc`) rather than direct property access.

 ## Decision